Darussalam Publishers: Digital Books and Specialised Learning

-Darussalam provides educational devices to learn Qur’anic teachings through computer technology, most notably 'Baba Salam'.
-Its a mini-laptop (MLP), for kids to learn Quran, Supplications and other Islamic knowledge.
-They provide more than 30 such devices and the most popular among them are Digital Qur’an, The Teacher and Al Bayaan.
+Darussalam provides educational devices to learn Qur’anic teachings through computer technology, most notably "Baba Salam", a mini-laptop (MLP) intended for children to utilise in learning the Quran, Supplications and other Islamic knowledge.
+As of 2015, the publishing house reported offer more than 30 such devices, stating the most popular were the Digital Qur’an, The Teacher and Al Bayaan.